-Plan International intervened and with the help of our partner, Suraj was returned to the village.
+But thanks to your support, Plan International intervened.
+With the help of our partner, Suraj was returned to the village.

 Suraj is now in grade five.
 Every day he grows taller, more confident and he learns more and more.
 His smile grows bigger too.